Smudge pot

 A smudge pot (also known as a choofa or orchard heater) is an oil-burning device used to prevent frost on fruit trees.
 Usually a smudge pot has a large round base with a chimney coming out of the middle of the base.
 The smudge pot is placed between trees in an orchard.
 The burning oil creates heat, smoke, carbon dioxide, and water vapor.
-It was believed that this oil burning heater would help keep the orchard from cooling too much during the cold snaps.
+It is believed that this oil burning heater will help keep the orchard from cooling too much during the cold snaps.